-671 Details on each of these work groups, including their recommended charges, membership, 672 guiding principles and key recommendations from the CCN Task Force for how they approach 673 their work, follow in Section F.
+Details on each of these work groups, including their recommended charges, membership, guiding principles and key recommendations from the CCN Task Force for how they approach their work, follow in Section F.

-674 E.2 Guiding Principles
+E.2 Guiding Principles

-675 The CCN Task Force expects those engaged in the CCN Council and the work groups to:
+The CCN Task Force expects those engaged in the CCN Council and the work groups to:

-- Embrace the iterative process of this work and regularly assess progress and modify 676 direction as needed with a goal of continuous improvement.
-677 - Maintain the high-level proposed governance structure for a minimum of three years.
-In 678 maintaining the structure, it will be important to review and assess roles and tasks 679 annually, recommend, as appropriate, membership rotation for forward moving 680 structure, modify or sunset working sub-groups, and engage advisory groups.
-681 - Advocate for funding for implementation of the work.
-Effective implementation will require resources, particularly for: an intersegmental infrastructure for CCN; faculty descriptor and course work; staff (classified professionals, faculty, and administrators) work to implement new processes and technology systems; and new technology purchases and implementation. - Align the CCN implementation to other critical efforts happening statewide, such as the recommendations of the AB 928 Associate Degree for Transfer Intersegmental Implementation Committee. - Ensure that there is a process to maintain critical data related to historical course 690 numbering and articulation information through collaboration between key partners 691 such as the Academic Senate for CCCs (ASCCC) and the CCCCO.
-692 - Work to embrace existing structures when appropriate and feasible, rather than creating 693 new structures.
-694 - Design a structure such that, as progress is made in the initial three-year 695 implementation period, the CCN processes would run in parallel with the C-ID processes 696 until CCN is well-established and assessment can be made to determine the 697 opportunities for the CCN structure to complement and/or integrate with the C-ID 698 699 structure.
+- Embrace the iterative process of this work and regularly assess progress and modify direction as needed with a goal of continuous improvement. - Maintain the high-level proposed governance structure for a minimum of three years.
+In maintaining the structure, it will be important to review and assess roles and tasks annually, recommend, as appropriate, membership rotation for forward moving structure, modify or sunset working sub-groups, and engage advisory groups. - Advocate for funding for implementation of the work.
+Effective implementation will require resources, particularly for: an intersegmental infrastructure for CCN; faculty descriptor and course work; staff (classified professionals, faculty and administrators) work to implement new processes and technology systems; and new technology purchases and implementation. - Align the CCN implementation to other critical efforts happening statewide, such as the recommendations of the AB 928 Associate Degree for Transfer Intersegmental Implementation Committee. - Ensure that there is a process to maintain critical data related to historical course numbering and articulation information through collaboration between key partners such as the ASCCC and the Chancellor's Office. - Work to embrace existing structures when appropriate and feasible, rather than creating new structures.

+Design a structure such that, as progress is made in the initial three-year implementation period, the CCN processes would run in parallel with the C-ID processes until CCN is well-established and assessment can be made to determine the opportunities for the CCN structure to complement and/or integrate with the C-ID structure.